 5 Considerations When Developing Service Line Priorities

-Read this whitepaper to learn these five factors that will help you develop service line priorities:
+Learn these factors that will help you develop service line priorities:

-- Understand how each service line fits within your mission, vision & values
+1. Understand how each service line fits within your mission, vision & values.

-- Measure the service line’s capacity & readiness for growth
+2. Measure the service line’s capacity & readiness for growth.

-- Determine the service line’s value to your organization
+4. Determine the service line’s value to your organization.

 “How will growing a particular service line affect your organizational metrics and brand in the community?
 Consider patient satisfaction and physician satisfaction scores within the service line.
 Will adding volume within this service line improve perceptions of the hospital?”